JaxionProject/jaxion/docs/pages/tutorial4.rst

         return state

 The callback function takes two arguments:

 - `i`: the current time step index
 - `state`: the current simulation state

 The function should return the updated state.

-In this example, the black hole mass looks something like this:
+In this example, the black hole mass as a function of time looks something like this:

 .. figure:: ../../examples/black_hole_accretion/callback.png
   :width: 300px